« Previous Page

 lot of pressure on the rotator cuff and related muscles, which can cause

-exercises can help you keep or improve strength around the shoulder blade to
+exercises can help you keep or improve strength around the shoulder blade.
+They also can help your rotator cuff work as it should.

 William H. Blahd, Jr., MD, FACEP - Emergency Medicine